Keyboard shortcuts

 ✔️ Click to Expand Table of Contents

-First, I'll breefly explain some of the limitations of NixOS Rollbacks and then I'll explain how Git compliments them.
+First, I'll breefly explain some of the limitations of NixOS Rollbacks and then I'll go into how Git compliments them.

 Limitations of NixOS Rollbacks